petar/GoReverseProxy/README.md

 ## Description

-GoFrontline is an HTTP proxy server (similar to a mini-version of NGINX) whose primary purpose currently is to multiplex incoming HTTP requests to different backend servers according to virtual host.
+GoFrontline is an HTTP proxy server (similar to a simpler version of NGINX) whose primary purpose currently is to multiplex incoming HTTP requests to different backend servers according to virtual host, and to safeguard against malicious HTTP requests (GoFrontline will break before allowing a backend server to break).

 ## Features